mauzey1/DRCDP/DataPreparationExamples/README.md

 ### Nuts and bolts:

-- Contributors must register their datasets by submitting an issue on the DRCDP GitHub repository and filling out the provided template.
+- Contributors must register their datasets by submitting an issue on this DRCDP GitHub repository and filling out the provided template.

 - We recommend data providers prepare their data using Python so that they can more readily leverage the resources described below